 - She wants to still have a relationship with us.

-- It gives us an excuse to go to Latvia and see her – and see her brother and sister who we love dearly, too.
+- It gives us an excuse to go to Latvia and see her – and see her older brother and sister who we have come to love dearly, too.

 Negatives (There are Too many to count.):

 - No keeping her safe.

 - No making sure she has pineapple juice in the fridge.
 (Her favorite.)

 - No cooking and baking together.

 - No painting her ticklish “feet fingernails” (There's no word for “toes” in Latvian, if you didn't know.
 There are just hand fingers and feet fingers.)